 - Indication of the goods and services for which registration of the mark is sought.

-The applicant must use Form MM2 to be filed with the Intellectual Property Office of the Philippines (IPOPHL) as the office of origin.
+The applicant must fill out Form MM2, to be filed with the IPOPHL as the office of origin.

 Can the applicant send the international application directly to the International Bureau?

-No. An international application must be sent to the International Bureau through the Intellectual Property Office of the Philippines (IPOPHL) as the office of origin.
+No. An international application must be sent to the International Bureau through the IPOPHL as the office of origin.

 Does an applicant need to appoint a representative to deal with the international application?